souro26/GSoC-learning-space/findings/mesa_pain_points.md

 ## Behavior logic stuck inside step()

-Most behavior ends up inside the "step()" method.
+Most behavior ends up inside the step() method.

-As more rules are added, "step()" gets longer and harder to read.
+As more rules are added, step() gets longer and harder to read.

 There isn’t a simple built-in way to define behavioral rules outside this function.